-To use a vector overlay to define an Area of Interest:
+To use a vector overlay to define an area of interest:

-- 1. Access the Area of Interest dialog as described above. - 2.
-Select Vector Overlay File.
+- 1. Access the Area of Interest dialog as described above. - Select Vector Overlay File.
 A panel of vector overlay options appears in the middle of the dialog. - 3.
-Enter a file path in the Vector Overlay File field or click Browse. - 4.
+Enter a file path in the Vector Overlay File field or click Browse to search your directories. - 4.
 Select an active layer from the drop-down list if necessary.
 GeoExpress supports only a single layer of a given vector overlay.
-By default the first layer is selected. - 5.
+By default the first layer is taken. - 5.
 Select any other desired parameters and click OK.